Light from Uncommon Stars

-Light From Uncommon Stars is a science fiction and fantasy novel by American author and poet Ryka Aoki.
-It was nominated for a 2022 Hugo Award for Best Novel.
+Light from Uncommon Stars is a science fiction and fantasy novel by American author and poet Ryka Aoki.
+The novel won the 2021 Otherwise Award, 2022 Alex Award, and 2022 Stonewall Book Award, and was nominated for multiple other awards.

 Plot

 Shizuka Satomi is the world's best violin teacher, known for coaching virtuosos who meet tragic ends.
 Years ago, she struck a deal with a demon that she would deliver seven souls to hell.
 To do this, she coaches ambitious violin students, then offers them fame and renown in exchange for their souls.
 Satomi has delivered six souls already, and with a year left on her contract, she needs one more student.
 She finds that student in Katrina Nguyen, a young transgender prodigy with little formal training.

 As Satomi teaches Nguyen, she also meets Lan Tran, a starship captain and refugee disguised as a doughnut shop owner, who has brought her family to Earth to escape war and a deadly plague.
 The two strike up a tenuous flirtation, but their budding romance is imperiled by Satomi's deal with the demon and Tran's tumultuous galactic past.